PeterHolderrieth/TransferLearning_Neuroimaging/README.md

 as a library for automatic differentation.

 ## Structure of the repository
 The core implementation of SFCNs can be found in `/sfcn/`.
+The folder `/methods/` contains all methods which we consider: transfer learning methods, direct training, elastic net regression, and direct transfer of a pre-trained model.